Can You Put Oil Based Paint Over Latex 2024 Guide

 Can You Put Oil-Based Paint Over Latex?

-People wonder, “can you put oil-based paint over latex?”
+People wonder, “Can you put oil-based paint over latex?”
 Latex-based paint is more flexible than oil-based paint.
-At the same time, oil-based paint is much hard.
+At the same time, oil-based paint is much harder.
 So overall, both of these paints are not good to go in a similar place.
 Moreover, both have different colors.
 But if you follow the preparation steps below, you will get outstanding results.

 So, yes, you can use oil-based paint over latex only if following the preparation steps.
 Without following these steps, there are high risks of adhesion or the colors on the surface.